Frankie Kimmel

 Frank Kimmel II (born August 26, 1990) is an American professional stock car racing spotter and former driver.
 He is the son of ten-time ARCA Menards Series champion Frank Kimmel, and the cousin of current ARCA driver Will Kimmel.
-He is currently the spotter of the No. 99 Chevrolet ZL1 driven by Daniel Suárez for Trackhouse Racing.
+He is currently the spotter of the No. 7 Chevrolet Camaro ZL1 driven by Daniel Suárez for Spire Motorsports.

 Racing career

 Kimmel first started racing at the age of eight, driving mini cup cars.
 He also raced frequently at Salem Speedway, winning the rookie of the year titles in the street-stock division in 2007 before winning the championship in the division in 2008.
 Kimmel would later move up to super-stock division and won the championship in the category in 2009.

 Kimmel would make his ARCA Racing Series debut in 2010 driving for Wayne Hixson at Salem Speedway, finishing 29th after running only ten laps due to a rear end failure.
 He would return to the series a year later, driving three races, including both Salem events, and achieved his first top-ten finish in the latter Salem race, finishing seventh.
 He would make infrequent starts in the series for the next few years after that (including separate starts for Venturini Motorsports), earning two more top-ten finishes, with his last start coming in 2017.